Jbhawal/Helpdesk/README.md

 # 🛠️ Helpdesk Complaint Management System

-A web-based PHP application to streamline the process of submitting, managing, and tracking complaints in an organization.
-It supports multi-role access with features like complaint forwarding, remarking, and status tracking.
+The **Helpdesk** is a web-based PHP application working as a Complaint Management System designed to streamline the process of raising, tracking, and resolving complaints within an organization.
+It supports multiple user roles—such as employees, officers, and administrators—each with specific privileges to manage the complaint lifecycle efficiently.
+The system is built with a clean, a role-based access structure, and dynamic complaint tracking.
+- 👤 **Employees**
+  - Can file new complaints.
+  - Can view the status and history of their complaints.
+  - Can add remarks if the complaint is returned back to them.

+- 🕵️ **Officers**
+  - Can lodge complaints (same as employees).
+  - Can view and manage complaints assigned to them.
+  - Can return complaints with remarks or forward them to admin for further action.

+- 🛠️ **Admins**
+  - Have access to all system data.
+  - Can monitor, report on, and manage complaints.
+  - Cannot interfere with complaints that are still in employee or officer stages..

+It is ideal for institutions, departments, or workplaces aiming to reduce paperwork, improve transparency, and ensure timely resolutions to issues raised internally.

 ---
+## 🔄 Complaint Flow

+1. **Lodging a Complaint**:
+   - Any logged-in **Employee** or **Officer** can lodge a new complaint through a dedicated form.
+   - The complaint is stored in the database with a default status *Pending*.

+2. **Initial Review**:
+   - The assigned **Officer** reviews the complaint.
+   - They can either **forward** it to the admin or **return** it to the submitter for additional remarks or directly reject it.

+3. **Returned Complaints**:
+   - If a complaint is returned, the submitter can **add remarks** and **resubmit** the complaint.
+   - This ensures clarity before it is escalated or resolved.

+4. **Resolution / Forwarding**:
+   - Officers can **forward** complaints for resolution.
+   - The complaint status is updated accordingly and visible to all relevant parties.

+5. **Admin Oversight**:
+   - The **Admin** has full access to view all complaints passed to them, their statuses, and work on them.
+---

 ## 📌 Features

-- 🔐 **Authentication**: Employee login with secure sessions.
+- 🔐 **Authentication**: User login with secure sessions.
-- 📝 **Complaint Filing**: Users can lodge new complaints with subject and details.
+- 📝 **Complaint Filing**: Users can lodge new complaints with subject and description.
 - 📤 **Forwarding Workflow**: Officers/Admins can return complaints for clarification or forward them to the next level.
-- 💬 **Remarks System**: Employees can add remarks when complaints are returned.
+- 💬 **Remarks System**: Users can view past and add further remarks when they work on the complaints or are returned to them.
 - 📊 **Status Tracking**: View real-time complaint status and remarks history.
 - 📂 **Role-based Dashboard**:
   - **Employee**: File, track, and remark complaints.
-  - **Officer**: View, forward, or return complaints.
+  - **Officer**: View, file, forward, reject or return complaints.
-  - **Admin**: Full access, reports, and complaint overview.
+  - **Admin**: View, close, reject or return complaints.
 - 📱 **Responsive UI**: Sidebar toggle on mobile devices, always visible on larger screens.
 - ✨ **Wrapped Text Handling**: Long subjects are wrapped neatly to prevent layout breakage.